News & Insights

 Alyssa Gerardi is appointed as Steve McGill’s Chief of Staff and has moved from New York to London.
 As Karl transitions to the US, his previous responsibilities will be taken over by our Chairman, John Lloyd.

-McGill and Partners works closely with many leading high-quality retail and/or wholesale brokerage firms and/or (re)insurers as well as global clients and their captives to deliver superior solutions and services to this segment.
+We are proud to work closely with many leading high-quality retail and/or wholesale brokerage firms and/or (re)insurers as well as global clients and their captives to deliver superior solutions and services to this segment.

 Specifically, the focus of the firm is on the design structuring and placement of world class (re)insurance solutions, particularly for larger or more complex clients.